ANALYTICS SOLUTIONS2025-12-31

 Data is the lifeblood of any business, but it can be expensive and time-consuming to collect.
 This is where synthetic data comes in.

-In certain cases, synthetic data is a cost-effective and an efficient way to generate the data you need without having to go through the hassle of collecting it yourself.
+In some instances, synthetic data is a cost-effective and efficient way to generate the data you need without the hassle of collecting it yourself.

-It is used in a lot of activities, including as test data for new products, for model validation, and in AI model training.
+It is used in many activities, including as test data for new products, for model validation, and for AI model training.

 In this article, we’ll take a look at what synthetic data is, how it’s used, and some benefits it can offer your business.

 If you’re new to the world of synthetic data, here’s a beginner’s guide on what you should know.
-It is artificial data that is generated by algorithms.
+Algorithms generate artificial data.

 It can be used to train machine learning models and also to test data-driven applications.
 This allows you to avoid having to gather a lot of data by yourself or pay someone else to do it for you.